AZERBAIJAN: Three years' jail for leading prayers

 Religion Law amendments allow foreigners to get state permission

-President Ilham Aliyev signed three amendments to the Religion Law adopted by the Milli Mejlis (Parliament) on 17 May, the presidential website noted on 22 June.
+President Ilham Aliyev signed three amendments to the Religion Law adopted by the Milli Majlis (Parliament) on 17 May, the presidential website noted on 22 June.
 President Aliyev also signed a Decree the same day instructing the Cabinet of Ministers to oversee implementations of the amendments.

 Part of Religion Law Article 21 was amended to read: "Citizens of the Republic of Azerbaijan who have received religious education abroad can be allowed to conduct rituals and ceremonies related to Islam by agreement with the relevant executive authority [State Committee] and the Caucasian Muslim Board."

 This appears to give the State Committee the possibility of refusing to grant a request by the Board for a foreign-educated Muslim to lead worship in a mosque.
 The lawyer Javadov also notes that Criminal Code Article 168-1 has not been amended to take account of this Religion Law amendment.

 Part of Article 1, which previously banned all "religious propaganda" by foreigners, was amended to read: "Religious propaganda by foreigners and stateless persons is prohibited, except for religious figures invited by a religious centre."
 However, Criminal Code Article 168-1.2 continues to punish such "religious propaganda" by foreigners with prison terms of one to two years, or more if repeatedly or by a group of people.

 Part of Article 24 was amended to read: "The transfer of citizens to religious educational institutions abroad, the exchange of students and teachers of religious educational institutions, as well as religious figures and specialists, is carried out by a religious centre, in coordination with the relevant executive authority [State Committee]."